 4. Open Windows To Let In The Breeze

 If you live in an area that gets cool in the evenings, use this to your advantage!
 Open up your windows, turn off the air conditioner and let the cool breeze in during the cooler hours of the day.
 We like to keep our windows open up all night, and then in the morning we shut them to trap the cool air in for as long as possible.
 It makes the house really cold in the morning, but it is worth it!

 It’s no secret that heat rises, so spend more time in your basement.
 The more time you hang out downstairs, the less you will need to run your expensive A/C.

 We like to head to the basement in the afternoon, right when the heat starts to rise.
 It’s always nice and cool and a good change of scenery!

 6. Unplug Devices

 A device plugged into the wall will use energy (which costs you money), even if it’s not in use.
-Get into the habit of unplugging all devices and appliances when they are not in use.
-So, the next time you finish using your toaster, coffee maker, phone charger, etc. unplug it from the wall and you will see your utility bill decrease.
+Get into the habit of unplugging all devices and appliances when you are not using them.
+So, the next time you finish using your toaster, coffee maker, phone charger, etc. unplug it from the wall and you will see your utility bill begin to decrease.

 7. Use LED Bulbs

 As your old incandescent light bulbs burn out, replace them with LED light bulbs.
 The cost upfront is more expensive, but so worth it in the long run.
+LED light bulbs last longer and uses less electricity than a traditional light bulb.
 Check out this Light Bulb Showdown article to see the huge life time savings in this one simple change.

 8. Keep Lights Off